25 + Brunch & Breakfasts In Mexico City By A Local Foodie

 The question is not whether you want the most delicious pastries of your life (believe me, you do!), but whether you’re prepared to stand in line for them.
 The lines for this bakery and cafe on Colima (Roma Norte) stretch around the corner every day of the week but particularly on weekends.

-The star dish is the guava roll but, let’s face it, nothing is less than delicious.
+The guava roll is one of the best sweet treats in CDMX but, let’s face it, nothing is less than delicious.
 Dreamed up by the world’s best female chef, Elena Reygadas, how could they be?
 Try honey and fig croissants, dulche de leche buns, ricotta lemon rolls, coffee cardamon Berliner donuts to name a few.

 There’s another smaller cafe on Puebla, also in Roma Norte, where you may have better luck at getting your hands on Mexico City’s best breakfast.
 Both cafes have outdoor seating, or you can grab your coffee and pastry to-go.